Person

 • Fully bonded joints

-• Exceptional resistance to shear forces and point loading
+• High resistance to shear forces and point loading

-• Increased risk of cracking when ground movement occurs
+• Risk of cracking if ground movement occurs

 • Higher embodied carbon

-• Limited permeability unless combined with SuDS systems
+• Reduced permeability unless designed alongside SuDS systems

 • Herringbone (45° or 90°)